HewlettPackard/shs-docs/docs/portal/developer-portal/install/softroce_on_HPE_Slingshot_200Gbps.md

 3. Check if links are initialized and AMAs assigned.

 4. Create an RXE (Soft-RoCE) device by running `rxe_init.sh [devices list]` as root.

+   The `rxe_init.sh` script is provided in the DKMS package.
+   It is in the installed source directory's `scripts` subdirectory.
+   If not done already, copy the `rxe_init.sh` script to the binary RPM's install location of `/usr/bin` or run the script from the `/usr/src/cray-rxe-driver-<version>/scripts` directory of the DKMS package.

    NOTE: At this time, HPE Slingshot 200Gbps NICs do not automatically create RXE devices, so it must be done manually.